Choosing an ELN Software for Life Science Companies

 One of the major concerns of biopharmaceutical R&D executives is maintaining data integrity throughout the entire drug discovery and development lifecycle.
 Maintaining high-quality data that complies with regulatory and IP protection requirements is a must for any industrial laboratory and is crucial for shortening a drugs time to market and avoiding unexpected expenses and delays due to violations of data integrity regulations.
 The ability to store all the data in one place, create contingencies, bio-ontologies, retrieve data and store all relevant communication within context, can save time and money, and assure data integrity.

-I am a chemist by training and over the past two decades, I have been working in the scientific data management industry.
-I led field-based organizations for CambridgeSoft and IDBS, worked on global account strategy for Symyx Technologies and established the European and Asia-Pacific business of Core Informatics.
-Now I am the CEO of BioData and beforehand I led the commercial team of the company.
+I am a biologist by training and over the 13 years, I have been working in the scientific data management industry.
+I am the Founder and CTO of BioData since its inception.
 Throughout my career, I have worked with clients across the world to successfully tackle informatics challenges and increase laboratory productivity.
 Over the years I learned a lot about what various life science companies are looking for when searching for an ELN software.
 While in some cases the needs of academic and industry labs are similar, there are differences and it is important to understand them and avoid falling into occasional pitfalls.
 In this article, I will try to outline the parameters you should consider when evaluating an ELN platform for your company.

 Understand your challenges and needs